 We think of Alphabet as simply the holding company for the search engine Google.
 But this company has broadened its revenue base by delving into all things tech and some even not-so-tech.
 In addition to generating revenue from Internet advertising, it operates the Android operating system and has manufactured phones of its own.

 Alphabet has also made money from life sciences and biotechnology was a huge early investor in ridesharing company Uber and has its own driverless car initiative.
-Its CEO once said that he expects Alphabet to soon have more than two dozen subsidiaries, and that may even be conservative.

 The Walt Disney Co.
 [NYSE: DIS]